openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 omz_converter --all
 ```

-This will convert all models into the Inference Engine IR format.
+This will convert all models into the OpenVINO™ IR format.
 Models that
 were originally in that format are ignored.
 Models in PyTorch format will be
 converted in ONNX format first.